 Caring for the soil is of the utmost importance in organic farming.
 This is because it forms the basis for health for all life forms.
 You may be asking, “Why is soil important?”
-Nutrients in soil strongly impact how healthy plants become, and subsequently, how healthy we are.
+Nutrients in soil strongly affect how healthy plants become and, subsequently, how healthy we are.
 Ultimately, soil and health are very closely linked.

-Many people are now choosing organic as one way to help optimise their health and well-being.
-The vitamin and mineral content of fresh produce and other foods varies, and this can be due to a number of reasons.
+Many people are now choosing organic as one way to help optimize their health and well-being.
+The vitamin and mineral content of fresh produce and other foods varies for a number of reasons.
 The type of food and how the soil is cared for are important considerations.
 Equally so are the growing environment and the processing method, among other things.

 Soil and health are closely linked

-Sophie Grigson and William Black explain the links between soil and health for plants.
+Sophie Grigson and William Black explain the links between soil and plant health.
 “Healthy soil encourages healthy plants, plants which are strong and disease resistant, which means there is less need for artificial pesticides in organic production”.
 Their book “Organic – a new way of eating” highlights the fact that if we feed the soil, the plants will look after themselves.[i]

 Sally Fallon reiterates the links between soil and health in her book “Nourishing Traditions”.
 She explains that nitrogen fertilizers used in conventional (non-organic) farming produce high yields.
 This is partly due to pulling minerals from the soil.
-The food suffers because the vitamin and mineral contents are depleted.
-She explains that conventional and organic crops’ vitamin and mineral content can vary greatly.
+The food suffers because its vitamin and mineral content is depleted.
+She explains that the vitamin and mineral content of conventional and organic crops can vary greatly.
 In fact, some commercially raised oranges have even been found to contain NO vitamin C![ii]

 You are what you eat